indrojitmondal/IndroBU/README.md

 ### Hi there 👋, my name is Indrojit Mondal
 #### Software Developer

-Hi there!
-I'm Indrojit Mondal and graduated BSc in Computer Science and Engineering from the University of Barishal in 2020.
+I have graduated BSc in Computer Science and Engineering from the University of Barishal in 2020.
 I have passed maximum times with competitive programming and developing some projects on Java.
 Now, I'm seeking a job as a Software Engineer.
 I refer to myself as a "passionate programmer" who loves coding and software engineering.

 Skills: C, C++, Java, Android, HTML, CSS, JavaScript, PHP